 Interested in how people communicate?
-The Human Interaction Laboratory at Tufts University is seeking undergraduate volunteers to help us study the cognitive architecture underlying conversation.
-Currently, we are investigating how people fix misunderstandings, predict each others’ speech, and multitask during conversation.
-We also supporting senior theses.
+The Human Interaction Laboratory at Tufts University is seeking undergraduate volunteers in Communication, Cognitive Science, Psychology, and/or Computer Science to help us study the cognitive architecture underlying conversation.
+Currently, we are investigating how people fix misunderstandings, predict each other’s speech, and multitask during conversation.
+We are also open to supporting senior theses.
 All interns must commit to at least 10 hours a week.

-We are currently looking to fill two internships.
+We are currently accepting applications for three internships for the fall semester.
 To apply to either internship, fill out this application: https://forms.gle/yB3CRECeTojBz1VCA.
-For more information about our lab’s research, see our website: https://sites.tufts.edu/hilab/.
-If you have any questions, please email firstname.lastname@example.org.
+If you have any questions, please email email@example.com.

 Conversation Analysis Internship

 The goal of this internship is to analyze conversations between participants in the Human Interaction Laboratory.
-You will learn to transcribe and analyze the features of speech that allow people to communicate intention, emotion, etc. Further, you will learn how to use the CLAN, ELAN, and/or Praat software for phonetic analysis.
-This interns’ work will be used to analyze misunderstanding in conversation and to incrementally improve transcription software.
-This intern must be fluent in English and be able to work independently, with weekly meetings with a supervisor.
+You will learn to transcribe and analyze the features of speech that allow people to communicate.
+In addition, you will help analyze misunderstanding in conversation and to incrementally improve transcription software.
+This intern must be fluent in English and be able to work independently, with semi-weekly meetings with a supervisor.

 In addition to the survey above, to apply you must complete a transcription test in CLAN.
 Email firstname.lastname@example.org to request the materials for this tests.
 You can find the transcription program, CLAN, here: http://dali.talkbank.org/clan/.
 There are some tutorials on how to use CLAN online, including YouTube videos (e.g. https://www.youtube.com/watch?v=1DblKPmtwsA and https://www.youtube.com/watch?v=2HYapL0BFIQ).
 As the HI Lab uses advanced transcription techniques, and this internship requires self-motivation and independence, we will only consider applicants who can use the available resources to learn the basics of the software.
 When complete, send your two test transcripts to email@example.com to complete your application.